Andrew Hazewinkel

 6. Antikythera 6

-This body of work further explores two of my abiding interests.
-1 - The entangled relationships between the body, the materiality of objects and human memory work.
-2 - The changing meaning and value of objects and the forces that affect that change, either through ongoing evolvement / continuity, or radical interruption / discontinuity.
+This body of work explores two of Hazewinkel's abiding interests.
+The relationships between our bodies, the materiality of objects, and human memory work; and the ways through which evolvement / continuity and interruption / discontinuity change the meaning and value of objects, and the forces that initiate such change.

 E. Vlachogianni: Gods and heroes from the depths of the sea, in The Antikythera shipwreck, the ship, the treasures, the mechanism.
 National Archaeological Museum, 2012.
 62-72